-Type of Facility Serious Moderate Marginal A violation resulting from a facility operating with a SWP, or a facility that is unpermitted but should have obtained coverage under a SWP.
-X A violation resulting from a facility operating with a PBR, or an unpermitted facility that should have obtained coverage under a PBR.
-X A violation resulting from an unpermitted facility that would typically be exempt from permitting, as described in 9 VAC 20-81-95, but failed to comply with the requirements of the exemption.
-X
+Type of Facility Serious Moderate Marginal A violation resulting from a facility operating without a solid waste permit X A violation resulting from a facility operating without a permit by rule.
+X A violation resulting from an unpermitted facility that would typically be exempt from permitting, as X described in 9 VAC 20-81-95, but failed to comply · - with the requirements of the exemption.